|TouchTone Banker is currently unavailable; please consider using one of these alternative products.|

 Keep an eye on your financial activity.
 If you suspect fraudulent charges, contact the financial institution that issued the account immediately!

-Obtain and review yearly your entire credit report from each of the three main National Credit Reporting Bureaus.
+Obtain and review your entire credit report at least annually from each of the three main National Credit Reporting Bureaus.
 See Consumer Credit for more information.

-1. If you suspect Identity Theft, contact your financial institutions immediately to help safeguard your existing accounts.
+1. If you suspect Identity Theft, contact your financial institutions immediately, including Luana Savings Bank, to help safeguard your existing accounts.

-2. Also contact each of the three main National Credit Reporting Bureaus to place a fraud watch on your account.
+2. Contact any one of the three main National Credit Reporting Bureaus to place a fraud watch on your credit reports.
 This will help prevent a criminal from opening credit card, store card, other credit accounts, and loans in your name.